rossbeazley/IOC_Container/README.md

 ~Now its time to think of cyclic dependencies~
  - Next we have a dependency that uses one of the registered singlton instances

+ - now to try cyclic dependency, its about now i realise that i havnt thought about interface types at all so that probably means cyclic class type dependencies between constructors is impossible unless we use cglib or similar however this still wont work with final classes which are default in kotlin.
+ - lets detect a cycle and throw an error